bitwarden/server/SETUP.md

 Since the server uses emails for many user interactions a working SMTP server is a requirement, we provide a pre-setup instance of [MailCatcher](https://mailcatcher.me/) which exposes a web interface at http://localhost:1080.

 ## Certificates
-In order to run Bitwarden, we require two certificats which for local development can be resolved by using self signed certificates.
+In order to run Bitwarden, we require two certificates which for local development can be resolved by using self signed certificates.

 ### Windows

 We provide a helper script which will generate and add the certificates to the users Certificate Store.
-After running the script it will output the thumbrints needed for the next step.
-The certificates can later be acccessed using `certml.msc` under `Personal/Certificates`.
+After running the script it will output the thumbprints needed for the next step.
+The certificates can later be accessed using `certml.msc` under `Personal/Certificates`.

 ```powershell
 .\create_certificates_windows.ps1